Noah2610/pong-cli/README.md

 Everything is configurable and commented within the [`settings.ron`][settings.ron] file.

 ## Installation
+### From crates.io
 __TODO:__ See [issue #2][issue-settings], then publish to crates.io

+### Binaries
+Binaries for Linux and Windows are available from the [releases] GitHub page.
+From there, simply download the `.zip` file for your platform,
+extract the archive and run the executable:
+- `pong-cli` for Linux
+  __TODO:__ Add `.desktop` file for Linux file manager GUIs
+- `pong-cli.exe` for Windows

+### From source
-For now you'll need to clone the whole repo and build the crate yourself.
+To build the game from source, you'll need to clone the repo and compile the game using `cargo`.
 You'll need to have `rust` version __1.38.0__ or higher installed.

 Clone the repository with ...